Graph Isomorphism Testing¶

 Each edge \((u,v)\) is now represented by a pair of values \((f_{uv},\; b_{uv})\).
 Sorting these pairs lexicographically produces a directed fingerprint that distinguishes \(G\) from \(G^\top\) whenever their structures differ.

 Why this works.
-F-DRESS captures the forward flow of similarity (how an edge relates to its source's outgoing neighbourhood), while B-DRESS captures the backward flow (the target's incoming neighbourhood).
+F-DRESS captures the forward flow of similarity (how an edge relates to its source's outgoing neighborhood), while B-DRESS captures the backward flow (the target's incoming neighborhood).
 A transpose swaps the two components of every pair, so unless the graph is self-transpose, the sorted pair vectors will differ.
 This breaks exactly the symmetric-transpose ambiguity that the single D-DRESS fingerprint misses.

 Results¶